Logo for Climate Social Science Network (CSSN)

 Examples

-Examples include British Cycling’s endorsement of Shell’s Net-Zero claims (Dubbins, 2022); Aarhus University, which was paid by a Danish meat producer to create evidence that supports claims of reduced emissions in pork production (The Copenhagen Post, 2021); and partnerships between the World Wildlife Fund and organisations such as Shell, Monsanto, and HSBC that benefited from the group's green image while continuing to carry out harmful environmental practices as usual (The Guardian, 2014).
+Examples include British Cycling’s endorsement of Shell’s Net-Zero claims (Dubbins, 2022); Aarhus University, which was paid by a Danish meat producer to create evidence that supports claims of reduced emissions in pork production (The Copenhagen Post, 2021); and partnerships between the World Wildlife Fund and organizations such as Shell, Monsanto, and HSBC that benefited from the group's green image while continuing to carry out harmful environmental practices as usual (The Guardian, 2014).

 If yes...